codekoch/mediakit_RaspberryPi/README.md

 Demo: https://youtu.be/1EJf5ur1sM4

-Digitale Tafel, Wireless Display, WLAN-Router, Fileserver und PC in Einem für unter 100€:
+digital chalkboard, wireless display, wlan hotspot, fileserver and PC - All in one for less than 100€:

-mediakit
+<b>mediakit</b>

 Digitalisierung von Klassenzimmern -